dylanhogg/dylanhogg.github.io/_posts/2022-01-19-ml-productionisation.markdown

 This is dependent on many things: your current infrastructure, who will be consuming the model results, performance requirements, size of data etc.

-For example if you have a <a href="https://kubernetes.io/">Kubernetes</a> cluster available, you could containerise your model and deploy using <a href="https://www.kubeflow.org/">Kubeflow</a>.
+For example, if you have a <a href="https://kubernetes.io/">Kubernetes</a> cluster available, you could containerise your model and deploy using <a href="https://www.kubeflow.org/">Kubeflow</a>.
 Or maybe your company uses AWS and your model is small?
 In this case you could use existing deployment practices and deploy to <a href="https://aws.amazon.com/lambda/">Lambda</a> or else utilise the managed AWS <a href="https://aws.amazon.com/sagemaker/mlops/">SageMaker</a> service.
 If you're just starting out, you may be able to set up a Python webserver and utilise a framework like <a href="https://fastapi.tiangolo.com/">FastAPI</a> to serve model results.

-Which ever path you choose, follow the software and ML system best practices described above where possible.
+Whichever path you choose, follow the software and ML system best practices described above where possible.

 <!-- ---------------------------------------------------------------------- -->